TheNathannator/RB4InstrumentMapper/README.md

 ## Alternate WinUSB Install Instructions

+*Wireless Devices: **DO NOT INSTALL THE DRIVER ON YOUR XBOX ONE RECEIVER!** RB4InstrumentMapper is not capable of handling it in this state, and it will become nonfunctional until you uninstall the device in Device Manager!*

-RB4InstrumentMapper is capable of installing the WinUSB driver on Xbox One devices directly, through the `Configure Devices` button on its main menu.
+Wired Devices: RB4InstrumentMapper is capable of installing the WinUSB driver on an Xbox One dongle directly, through the `Configure Devices` button on its main menu.
 However, if you run into any issues with it, this method of installing the driver will work as an alternative.

 1. Download [Zadig](https://zadig.akeo.ie/) and run it.
 2. Under Options, select `List All Devices`.